Time: 10am - 6pm

 This course is an accredited course by the British Occupational Hygiene Society (BOHS) as an elective module for the International Occupational Hygiene Certificate.

 Pre-requisite and Workplace Literacy and Numeracy (WPLN)

-Whilst there is no pre-requisite for this course, it is recommended that attendees are certified with the Fundamentals of Occupational Hygiene (W201) certification.
+Whilst there is no pre-requisite for this course, it is recommended that attendees are certified with the Basic Principles of Occupational Hygiene (W201) certification.
 Ideally, a WPLN Level 5 or equivalent IELTS 5-6 would be recommended to ensure quality comprehension of the subject matter.

 Examination resits are required to be completed within 12 months from the date of your first attempt at the qualification.
 The re-sit can be taken on the last day (exam day) of the course.
 Get in touch with us for clarification and to register.

 If there are no courses dates currently in place in or you are unable to access the link, please email us at email@example.com and we will get back to you as soon as possible.